 - represent value for money.

-5.2 The Institute will consider a range of issues when selecting successful projects including, although not limited to: availability of funding, rating against the selection criteria, spread of projects across the Thai region and spread of projects across the Institute's priority areas.
+5.2 The Institute will consider a range of issues when selecting successful projects including, although not limited to: availability of funding, rating against the selection criteria, spread of projects across Thailand and spread of projects across the Institute’s priority areas.

 5.3 The Institute assesses grant applications on the likely benefits a project will bring, rather than on the amount actually requested, and it therefore exercises some flexibility in the amounts disbursed as grants.
 While the level of grant funding will be decided according to the merits of the proposal, funding will generally be between AUD 5,000 to AUD 20,000 per grant.

 5.4 As the Institute receives more proposals for funding each year than it is able to support, ATI reserves the right not to fund projects, even if they satisfy the Selection Criteria.
 ATI may also decline to provide funding at the level sought.